-- Student and employee feedback will be documented through surveys and other report mechanisms. - The college will assess student/employee feedback and use the data to make decisions for improvement. - Feedback will reflect a cross-representation of the members of the Barton community.
+- Student responses will be documented through student exit surveys and other report mechanisms. - Student response will assess impact of faculty and staff. - > Student responses will reflect the diversity of the student body.

--- This policy adopted 04-16-98 Reviewed on 09-04-02 (no changes) Reviewed on 09-03-03 (no changes) Reviewed on 09-01-04 (no changes) Revised on 03-21-06 Revised on 11-24-15 (no changes) Revised on 01-25-22 Revised on 11-22-22 Revised on 01-28-2025 POLICY TYPE: ENDS POLICY TITLE: REGIONAL WORKFORCE NEEDS (END 5)
+-- This policy adopted 04-16-98 Reviewed on 09-04-02 (no changes) Reviewed on 09-03-03 (no changes) Reviewed on 09-01-04 (no changes) Revised on 03-21-06 Revised on 11-24-15 (no changes) Revised on 01-25-22

+POLICY TYPE: ENDS POLICY TITLE: REGIONAL WORKFORCE NEEDS (END 5)

-The College will serve as a resource for and be responsive to regional workforce needs.
+The College will address regional workforce needs.

-- > The College will identify strategies to address current and future needs. - > The College will allocate appropriate resources to successfully address workforce needs.
+- > The College will develop strategies to identify and address on-going needs. - > The College will organize area resources in addressing needs. - > The College will build effective partnerships in addressing workforce needs. - > The College will be recognized as a leader in economic development.

-The College will actively engage with business and industry partners to effectively address workforce needs.

-The College will develop partnerships and be a leader in economic development.

-Approved on 03-21-06 Revised on 10-17-06 Revised on 11-21-06 Revised on 08-12-08 Reviewed on 11-24-15 (no changes) Revised on 01-25-22 Reviewed on 11-22-22 (no changes) Revised on 01-28-2025
+Approved on 03-21-06 Revised on 10-17-06 Revised on 11-21-06 Revised on 08-12-08 Reviewed on 11-24-15 (no changes) Revised on 01-25-22

-POLICY TYPE: ENDS POLICY TITLE: BARTON SERVICES AND REGIONAL LOCATIONS (END 6)
+POLICY TYPE: ENDS POLICY TITLE: BARTON REGIONAL LOCATIONS (END 6)

-The College Mission will be supported by the strategic development of Barton service area and regional locations.
+The College Mission will be supported by the strategic development of Barton service and regional locations.

-- Service area and regional locations will be compatible to the institutional mission of the College. - Service area and regional locations will be in accordance to available resources. - Service area and regional locations will operate efficiently to maximize revenues and minimize expenses. - Service area and regional locations will provide appropriate levels of student learning services based on enrollment.
+- Services and locations will be compatible to the institutional mission of the College. - > Services and locations will be in accordance to available resources. - > Services and locations will maximize revenues and minimize expenses. - Services and locations will generate revenue to meet their locational expenses. - Services and locations will compliment growth of student learning services.

---This policy adopted on 01-20-2011 Revised on 11-24-15 Revised on 05-28-19 (minor change) Revised on 01-25-22 Reviewed on 11-22-22 (no changes) Revised on 01-28-2025
+--This policy adopted on 01-20-2011 Revised on 11-24-15 Revised on 05-28-19 (minor change) Revised on 01-25-22